Program Manager Resume: Examples and Tips

 This minimalist design makes judicious use of color and borders to present your credentials clearly and effectively.

-Program Manager Resume FAQs
+Program Manager Resume FAQ

 1. What are the skills you should list on a program manager resume?